Brett Rypien: 2020 season

 On September 5, 2020, Rypien was waived by the Broncos, and was signed to the practice squad the following day.
 He was promoted to the active roster on September 25, 2020.
 He got his first in-game action on September 27, 2020, when he entered the game against the Tampa Bay Buccaneers in relief of starter Jeff Driskel.
-He completed his first 8 passes for 53 yards before throwing a game ending interception during the 28–10 loss.
+He completed his first 8 passes for 53 yards before throwing a game-ending interception during the 28–10 loss.

 On September 29, 2020, Rypien was named the starter for the Broncos Week 4 matchup against the New York Jets on Thursday Night Football.
-In his first NFL start, Rypien led the Broncos to a 37–28 victory over the Jets throwing two touchdowns and for 242 yards and three interceptions.
+In his first NFL start, Rypien led the Broncos to a 37–28 victory over the Jets throwing for 242 yards, with two touchdowns and three interceptions.
 On November 28, 2020, Rypien was placed on the reserve/COVID-19 list after coming in close contact with Jeff Driskel, who tested positive for the virus.
 Rypien and the other three quarterbacks on the Broncos roster were fined by the team for violating COVID-19 protocols.
 He was activated on December 1.